 The youth jury is made up of Tyrolean students and apprentices who, under expert guidance, discuss the nominated films and afterwards autonomously hand out the SÜDWIND FILM PRIZE endowed with € 1,500.
 The developmental NGO Südwind Tirol is a longstanding partner of the festival and donor of this prize.

-Download our program as PDF!
+Download our programme as PDF!

 Your IFFI programme will give you an overview of the films, the festival structure, the events and much more.
-You can download the programme here or get it in printed form at our cinemas.Download the program >
+You can download the programme here or get it in printed form at our cinemas.Download the programme >

 Worldwide Visions shows selected films on selected topics.
 In addition to the Competitions and the Retrospective, Worldwide Visions represents the third and freest section of the IFFI structure.
 While the Retrospective centres on a pre-determined topic and the history of film and the submissions for the Competitions need to fulfil certain criteria, Worldwide Visions presents films that focus on current events or themes that have been created together with other festivals or cultural institutions.
-From classics to experimental and short films, from work shows to small thematic focuses – they all have their place in Worldwide Visions.See the festival program >
+From classics to experimental and short films, from work shows to small thematic focuses – they all have their place in Worldwide Visions.See the festival programme >

 You missed a film, want to browse through past IFFI years or rediscover some films?
 You can find the entire world of IFFI in our detailed IFFI archive.
 Enjoy browsing!See the movie archive >